Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 It is difficult to find a property for under 70,000 yen in Tokyo's 23 wards, but there are properties in the 60,000 yen range in the suburbs.
 On the other hand, in regional cities such as Osaka, Nagoya, Fukuoka, and Sapporo, you can easily find a property for under 60,000 yen.

-There is a big difference in rent and living costs between Tokyo and the countryside.
-When considering living on a monthly salary of 200,000 yen, let's compare the advantages and disadvantages of each.
+There are big differences in rent and living costs between Tokyo and the countryside.
+When considering living on a take-home pay of 200,000 yen, let's compare the advantages and disadvantages of each.

 The benefits of living alone in Tokyo

-There are many options for jobs and part-time work, and the chance to increase your income
+There are many options for jobs and part-time work, and opportunities to increase your income.

-The transportation system is excellent, so you can live without owning a car.
+Public transport is well-equipped, so you can live without owning a car.

 There are many restaurants and entertainment facilities, making life very convenient.